 1 tablespoon vanilla extract

 2 teaspoons cornstarch

 1 teaspoon baking soda

 2 cups dark chocolate chips

 Place butter in a small saucepan and melt over medium heat, then continue to cook for 3-5 minutes until butter is browned.

-Pour browned butter into a mixing bowl and allow about 30 minutes for it to cool down.
+Pour browned butter into a mixing bowl and allow it to cool down for about 30 minutes.

 Cream together sugar and butter with an electric mixer.

-Mix in egg then the egg yolk incorporating well one egg at a time.
+Mix in one at a time the egg then the egg yolk incorporating well.